openl2m/openl2m/docs/using/basic_view.rst

 If so, these are links to external systems, such as your Network Management System.
 This is configured by the admin.

-Interface names can also have several icons behind them.
-They are:
+Interface names may have icons behind them.
+They indicate various features.

+**The possible interface icons are:**

 .. raw:: html

   <i class="fa-solid fa-ellipsis-v" aria-hidden="true"></i>

 This means the interface is in trunking or 802.1Q tagged mode.
 Hovering over the icon will show the tagged Vlans on this port.
+If enabled and user has permissions, clicking this will show the Edit Vlan Tags form.

+.. raw:: html

+  <i class="fa-solid fa-plus" aria-hidden="true"></i>

+This means the interface is in access mode, and the user has permissions to edit 802.1q tags.
+Clicking this will show the Edit Vlan Tags form.

 .. raw:: html